sin5678/inav_cn_wiki/Default-values-for-different-type-of-aircrafts.md

+**This is outdated, INAV 1.6 is out and is using PRESET.
+Values here are old.**

 **Values written here must be based on 1.2 or later!**

 This is not a replacement for tuning your PIDs, this is only a starting point from you to tune from.
 There are various tutorials on the internet on how to tune your PIDs.